The proposed Tsawwassen Eelgrass Project is currently in the permitting and approvals stage.

-Following the completion of a regulatory review of the project, the earliest project work could start, pending final access and approvals, is late summer 2019.
+Following the completion of a regulatory review of the project, the earliest project work could start, pending final access and approvals, is summer 2020 or summer 2021.

 The project team is engaging and will continue to engage Aboriginal groups, stakeholders and regulators, and will notify the public of project updates, as appropriate.
 The proposed project may change based on further consultation and technical input.